bluesky/scanspec/master/_sources/tutorials/graphql-service.rst.txt

 one or more of the following fields:

 - axes: a list of axes present in the Spec and its associated scan points
-- total_frames: the total number of frames produced by the Spec
+- totalFrames: the total number of frames produced by the Spec
-- returned_frames (WIP): the number of frames returned, limited by the maxPoint argument
+- returnedFrames: the number of frames returned, limited by the maxFrames argument
-- smallest_abs_step: the smallest step between midpoints across ALL axes in the scan
+- smallestAbsStep: the smallest step between midpoints across ALL axes in the scan

 Within axes: